 The first time I saw the wave rise above, I underestimated it.
 It won’t touch us, I thought.
 We’re too far, too high, too fast.
 Then I saw it pick up the SUV driving on the road in front of us and sweep it up and out into a horizon I could no longer see.
-The water’s movements were effortless and erratic, like a toy car caught in the tantrum of an impatient three year old.
+The water’s movements were effortless yet erratic, like a toy car caught in the tantrum of an impatient toddler.

 Comment